aidanlokeeffe/aidanlokeeffe/README.md

   2) [Bevonia: Princess Knight](https://aidanlokeeffe.github.io/Bevonia-Princess-Knight/), completed 12/9/2018.
 This is slow to load, but it will.

 ## Background
+For a more in-depth look at my professional activities, you can visit my [LinkedIn](https://www.linkedin.com/in/aidan-o-keeffe-683098139/).

 I graduated from UT Austin in the spring of 2021 with:
   1) A Bachelor of Science in Mathematics, and
   2) The Elements of Computing Certificate, a suite of courses in Python programming and computer science.